rmahidhar/CarND-Behavior-Cloning-P3/writeup.md

 #Model

 I started with the model(based on the Nvidia paper) presented by david silver in the behavior cloning videos, and then by tweaking cropping layer and removing the bottom 3 convolutional layer the model sucessfully drives the car on track 1 and with some success on track 2.
 I can clearly observe the difference did by the normalization in this model, removing the normalization layer resulted in the car becoming unstable on the tracks.
-Dropout is not used in the model as it didn't showed any improved in the model.
+Dropout is not used in the model as it didn't showed any improvement in the model.

 Layer (type) | Output Shape | Params | Connected to
 -------------|--------------|-------|--------------